JuliusJauga/fp_julius/README.md

 City Public Transport Schedule System

 This system helps manage and organize the public transport routes and stops in a city.
-It allows you to add, remove, and list routes, buses, and stops.
-Additionally, it provides functionalities to manage departure time and retrieve information about routes, buses, and stops.
+It allows you to add, remove, list routes and stops.
+Additionally, it provides ability to retrieve information about routes and stops.

 ## BNF
 The grammar for this domain is provided in fp_julius/grammar.txt.